Researching your family history does not have to be that hard! Become a good genealogy researcher here with help learning the right steps!

 You need to keep track of what genealogy research you have done and what you still need to do since nearly every piece of information you find leads you to further questions.
 To do this you may make done and to do lists on paper forms and charts whether ready-made or self-created.

 Researching your family history also involves documenting your sources.
 Record everything about where you found a particular piece of information.
-Learning to source every fact in your family tree is very important for without sources "your family tree is merely a tale"!
+Learning to source every fact in your family tree is very important for without sources your family tree is merely a tale!